The Gormenghast Triology (Titus Groan, Gormenghast and Titus Alone)

 That Titus Groan is a central character comes of the core fact of Gormenghast, the rule of primogeniture, about which the plot revolves.
 The third volume (Titus Alone) had to be written, even though Peake was suffering from Parkinson's disease whereby he lost touch more and more with the world, because without it there would have been no realisation of freedom, rejection of the entire old order… despite the sad and often unacceptable consequences of this, as Titus Groan undergoes in his roaming of the world.

 The BBC series in four parts (with an additional part with interviews of the cast) is literally an amazing production which can surely never be surpassed.
-Not only did it come out in 2000, like a closing comment on the previous century by those who had lived through most of it, but it employed most of Britain's most gifted character actors and especially the comic ones.
+After having read the book, the film is true to the book while it supplements the visual imagination with prime character acting, remarkable costumes and effects, strange architecture and peculiar events.
+Not only did it come out in 2000, like a closing comment on the previous century by those who had lived through most of it, but it employed some of Britain's most gifted character actors and especially the comic ones.
 Sir Spike Milligan, Eric Sykes, Stephen Fry, Michael Clunes to name just a few.
 Acting the unprecedented characters of Peake's imaginative humour, pathos and horror called on reserves of expression which had few if any forerunners to instruct the actors.
 I give this the maximum praise, both book and film, and one can hardly ever say that these days.